rforbiodatascience25/group_30_project/README.md

 4.  **Store the Data**\
     Make sure there is a folder called `_raw` in the folder `data`.
 Place the downloaded `.csv` file into the `_raw` directory.

+## Note for Leon and the External Examiner

+Access to the official PPMI biospecimen data requires an approved data request, which may take 1-2 weeks.
+To make it easier to review and reproduce our project, we have included a local copy of the dataset used in the analysis:

+**LINK TIL DOCS**

 # Rendering the project

 After you have rendered the project (or any qmd file); (e.g. `quarto render 00_all.qmd`), you need to run the R-script cleanup.R in the terminal to make sure that the HTML files is in the right directory.